Nageswar-Sahoo/Computer-Vision-Project/capstrone_2/README.md

 Training Detr
 --------------
      We have used the detr model provided by facebook research open source code .
-We have trained the model from scratch for 400 epochs .
-     We have also change number of      object query to 20 as the whole object does not contain more than 20 objects in a single image.
+     We have trained the model from scratch for 400 epochs .We have also change number of object query to 20 as the whole object does not contain more than 20 objects in a single image.
      Below command used for trainig the detr -

      !python -m torch.distributed.launch --nproc_per_node=1 --use_env main.py --coco_path coco --output_dir output_2
 	  --batch_size 4 --epochs 350 --num_queries 20  -lr .00001 --lr_backbone .00001 --resume output_2/checkpoint.pth

 Torch implementation: https://github.com/facebookresearch/detr